 Prior Aim 3.
 Determine the role(s) of post-transcriptional mechanisms in mediating N-regulatory network.
 Relevant publications: Vidal EA, Araus V, Lu C, Parry G, Green PJ, Coruzzi GM, Gutiérrez RA (2010).
 “Nitrate-responsive miR393/AFB3 regulatory module controls root system architecture in Arabidopsis thaliana.”
 Proc.
 Natl.
 Acad.
 Sci.
 USA, 107(9): 4477-82.
 Summary: This aim explored the role of miRNAs in mediating nitrogen-metabolite signaling, and also employs 15N-tracers to monitor N-use efficiency.
 The miRNA studies were conducted in collaboration (R. Gutierrez, Chile), a Fogarty Award recipient connected to this NIH grant.
 That study identified how an miRNA-TF module was regulated in response to sensing N-metabolites in the environment (e.g. inorganic nitrate) or internally (e.g. assimilated N, Glu/Gln) [see Vidal 2010].
 The N15 tracer experiments - are currently being conducted in collaboration with Drs.
 Ruffel, G. Krouk and Pascal Tillard at INRA (Montpellier, FR) using a XXXXXX analyzer to determine if perturbations in TFs associated with the N-assimilation pathway alters N-use efficiency.

 Research Strategy: Overview: This plan builds on our prior success in inferring regulatory networks able to predict gene responses under untested conditions [Krouk 2010].
-We will expand and improve the predictive power of our regulatory networks by generating new high through put data, followed by new computational modeling, in an iterative cycle.
-In Aim 1, we will perturb expression of TFs using the high through put transient expression system, and validated TFtarget datasets will drive a new machine learning pipeline in Aim 2.
+We will expand and improve the predictive power of our regulatory networks by generating new high throughput data, followed by new computational modeling, in an iterative cycle.
+In Aim 1, we will perturb expression of TFs using the high throughput transient expression system, and validated TFtarget datasets will drive a new machine learning pipeline in Aim 2.
 This pipeline is novel, in that it combine analysis of distinct genomic datasets (time series, steady state and TF perturbation data) into a single combined network inference analysis, to improve the predictive power of our networks, and to identify new targets and TF interactions for perturbation studies in Aim 3.
 Those data will turn drive a new cycle of analysis, model refinement, in the true systems Biology cycle (Fig X).
 Our Aims are:

 Aim 1.
-High through put experimentation: “NetWalk”: Generation of high through- put, high confidence TFtarget datasets for TF hubs in the N-assimilatory network.
+High throughput experimentation: “NetWalk”: Generation of high throughput, high confidence TFtarget datasets for TF hubs in the N-assimilatory network.

 Aim 2.
 Computational Modeling: “Pipelined Network Inference”: A novel pipelined machine learning approach to find causal links in regulatory networks using many kinds of genome-scale data (steady state, time series and TF perturbation.